Skip to content

 default_value Any

-If required is False, this value is returned whenever the feature value is missing on the graph.
+This value is returned whenever the feature value is missing on the graph.

 spatial_dims bool